Staying safe around snakes

 - Stay calm, do not panic.
 If you stand still the snake is not likely to hurt you

-- Do not approach or attempt to catch or kill the snake
+- Do not approach or attempt to catch or kill the snake, as it will defend itself

 - Keep children, pets and others away from the area containing the snake

-While snake bites are rare, they do pose a serious health risk if the species is venomous.
-If you have been bitten by a snake call 000 immediately for emergency assistance and advice over the phone while an Ambulance is dispatched.
-If someone has been bitten by a snake administer First Aid when safe to do so.
+While snake bites are rare, they do pose a serious health risk.
+All species of snakes found in Hume City are venomous.
+If you have been bitten by a snake call 000 immediately for emergency assistance.

 Snakes can be a problem for your pets, but usually only if the pet attacks first.
-Anti-venom is available from vets if pets do get bitten.
+Anti-venom may be available from vets, if pets do get bitten, it is critical that pets are taken to a vet as soon as possible after an encounter with a snake.

 Snake relocation service